“We tried Agile, but we couldn’t get support from outside of our team, so it slowly reverted back to waterfall.”

 - Opportunity/Problem: Start with “Why?”
 Why is this important as it pertains to our vision and culture?
 What is the opportunity you see?
 Based on what evidence?

-- Organizational Readiness: What is going on in the organization that may impede adoption of the recommendation?
+- Organizational Readiness: What is going on in the organization that may impede the adoption of an agile approach to project management?
 Is there anything that needs to happen first to increase the likelihood of success?

 - Potential Risks: What are the risks of your recommendations?
 (There are ALWAYS risks!)